Titanic (1997 film): Editing

-The version used for the first test screening featured a fight between Jack and Lovejoy which takes place after Jack and Rose escape into the flooded dining saloon, but the test audiences disliked it.
-The scene was written to give the film more suspense, and featured Cal (falsely) offering to give Lovejoy, his valet, the "Heart of the Ocean" if he can get it from Jack and Rose.
+The version used for the first test screening featured a fight between Jack and Lovejoy after Jack and Rose escape into the flooded dining saloon.
+The scene was written to add suspense, and had Cal offering to give Lovejoy, his valet, the Heart of the Ocean if he can get it from Jack and Rose.
 Lovejoy goes after the pair in the sinking first-class dining room.
-Just as they are about to escape him, Lovejoy notices Rose's hand slap the water as it slips off the table behind which she is hiding.
-In revenge for framing him for the "theft" of the necklace, Jack attacks him and smashes his head against a glass window, which explains the gash on Lovejoy's head that can be seen when he dies in the completed version of the film.
-In their reactions to the scene, test audiences said it would be unrealistic to risk one's life for wealth, and Cameron cut it for this reason, as well as for timing and pacing reasons.
-Many other scenes were cut for similar reasons.
+Jack attacks him and smashes his head against a window; this is why Lovejoy has a gash later.
+Cameron cut the scene for pacing reasons, and as test audiences found it unrealistic to risk one's life for wealth.
+Many other scenes were cut for pacing reasons.

 Heart of the Ocean

-For the Heart of the Ocean design, London-based jewelers Asprey & Garrard used cubic zirconias set in white gold to create an Edwardian-style necklace to be used as a prop in the film.
-Asprey & Garrard produced and designed the necklaces: the result was three different and unique designs.
-Two of their designs were used in the film while the other went unused until after the film had been released.
-The three necklaces are commonly known as the original prop, the J. Peterman necklace, and the Asprey necklace.
-The three necklaces are all very similar but have distinguishable differences.
+For the Heart of the Ocean design, London-based jewelers Asprey & Garrard used cubic zirconias set in white gold to create an Edwardian-style necklace to be used as a prop.
+The studio designed and produced three variations, very similar but unique and distinguishable in character.
+The third went unused until after the film had been released.
+The three necklaces are commonly known as the original prop, the J. Peterman necklace and the Asprey necklace.